alifalhasan/alifalhasan.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I'm a MSc (thesis) student of Computer Science and Engineering at Jahangirnagar University.
-I am currently preparing to apply as a prospective PhD student for enrollment in the fall of 2025.

         Please reach out to collaborate 😃
     design: